speedcontrols/ac_sc_grinder/README.md

 ## Development

 Everything is done in `PlatformIO`.
-If you wish to update conig and regenerate headers, you may need `node.js` and run `npm run config`.
+If you wish to update yaml config and regenerate headers, you may need `node.js` and run `npm run config`.

 Note, this PCB has no AC isolation!
 That's ok for normal operation, because board is placed inside isolated case.
 But if you plan to debug firmware via USB, you MUST use [USB isolator](https://ru.aliexpress.com/wholesale?SearchText=USB+isolator) module.

-## License

-MIT.